sebastien-riou/DryGASCON128k32-arm-cortex-m/README.md

 # DryGASCON128k32-arm-cortex-m
-Self contained DryGASCON128k32 AEAD and Hash, optimized for ARM Cortex-M CPUs
+Self contained DryGASCON128k32 AEAD and Hash, optimized for ARM Cortex-M CPUs.

+This repository also provides a validation suite usable for any DryGASCON128k32 implementation.

 ## Properties
 - Probably the lowest code size on Cortex-M